Wedding Season 2026

 Currently

 The flower beds are now all cleared down from annual stock.
-They have received a good layer of mulch but there is still plenty more to tackle with the new plot.
+They have received a good layer of mulch but there is still plenty more to tackle if we get a period of dry weather…..not sure if that will happen!
 I have a huge amount of new dahlia stock arriving in February which is exciting.
+This has developed on from last year’s trial and working out which won’t make the cut and which to invest in.
 Keeping autumn sown seedlings going in this damp winter is tricky, overwatering is easy and then they ‘damp off’ there is a reason why I sow so much.
-Both plots will see new varieties being added this year and the second plot will see a lot more perennial stock like phlox and campanula.
+The first plot will require an element of re-design this year following the success of the new plot it allows me to move stock around to make picking more efficient.
 All the narcissi and tulip bulbs are all in - it is always a huge job just before Christmas, I can’t wait to see the displays in Spring - green shoots are already appearing!

 Early Spring

 Spring is always a great time for Cornish gardens.
 They seem to burst into life and the bird song can be deafening.
 In early spring (April) expect to see lots of wonderful tulips and peach toned daffodils.
 I grow this stock in the Cottage garden where I can carefully watch out for anything that likes to nibble a bulb over winter.
-The bearded irises become the show stoppers in the Duchy tunnel and the cover gives their delicate petals good protection.
+The bearded irises become the show stoppers in the garden before anything else has coloured the ground.
 These flowers are great for larger pieces of floral work.
 I had to divide the stock up as the numbers were getting out of control!

 Icelandic poppies and flowering shrubs like lilac aren’t far behind the irises and teamed with the tulips the combination is magic.